chellij/RIJ-Portfolio/README.md

 <img src="https://avatars.githubusercontent.com/u/74239304?s=460&u=567d099dca84ff35d56d2610422d12956dcb06e4&v=4" width="200">

 Hi I am Rachel!
 I am a second-year student at the univeristy of Plymouth studying a 4 year integrated masters and currently looking for a placement year for the next academic year.
-I was first introduced to robotics at school and after a research project in physics about prosthetics I realised I wanted to focus on humanoid robotics or medical robotics.
+I was first introduced to robotics during my A-Levels and loved the combination of design and code.
+It was however only at university that I realised how many different aspects of robotics there are and how many sectors robots can be used in.
+My aim is to work in humanoid robotics or medical robotics however I am open to all opportunities to learn more about the various uses.

 # My Portfolio